jeremiah-c-leary/vhdl-style-guide/docs/case_generate_alternative_rules.rst

 case_generate_alternative_300
 #############################

-The function of this rule has been superceeced with comment indent updates and is handled by rule comment_010.
+The function of this rule has been superseded with comment indent updates and is handled by rule comment_010.

 case_generate_alternative_500
 #############################